You’re a believer.

 Sound familiar?
 It should!
 After being in business for 16 years, these are some of the most common goals/challenges we hear in the professional services marketplace.
 In this scenario, this CEO knew her business and what she wanted to accomplish.
 She also recognized what she didn’t know – how to effectively implement a CX and EX strategy to help her achieve these goals.
 This firm brought our team in to collaborate with them from the outset.
 Here’s what they did to help achieve their goals:

-- They implemented a client listening program to capture qualitative and quantitative data and analytics on how their clients were perceiving their team’s hard skills, soft skill and deliverables.
+- They implemented a client listening program to capture qualitative and quantitative data and analytics on how their clients were perceiving their team’s hard skills, soft skill, and deliverables.

 - They used the data (feedback) they received to design a consistent delivery process across all matters, matter sizes, geographies, etc.

-And now for the rest of the story.
 In addition to the specific positive outcomes from these efforts, having a coordinated process allowed the firm to enjoy this virtuous cycle:

 - They leveraged the positive feedback and comments they received on individuals in their different practice areas to reduce internal fear and increase cross-selling opportunities.
 They now had data to prove that other attorneys were delivering great experiences to their clients as well!